tongjingqi/Game-RL/README.md

 ## 🔎 Citation

-If you find our work (Code2Logic) useful in your research, please consider citing our paper and ms-swift's:
+If you find our work (Game-RL) useful in your research, please consider citing our paper and ms-swift's:

 ```bibtex
 @misc{tong2025code2logicgamecodedrivendatasynthesis,